 We must be careful not read too much into potential explanations (such as the hidden moderators-argument) for why an effect was not detected here [67].
 In the light of the recent “crisis of confidence in the psychological sciences” [68], it is concerning that only a single direct replication of the xerox machine study has been published.
 The lack of direct replication and the mixed results from conceptual replications point to a more specific question in the context of current research: when is it rational to defend a theory by coming up with additional auxiliary hypotheses or rejecting the protocol of a falsifying experiment (falsification and corroboration being continuous measures, defined by the strictness of the test).
 Meehl [69] argues, from a neo-Popperian framework, for the Lakatos principle: it is rational to defend a (seasoned) theory when it has accumulated an impressive track record of strong successes.

-As measured by Bayes Factors, even without accounting for possible publication bias, the LBC study does not reach the criterion for strong evidence (see data at https://osf.io/7y25w/).
-It would thus be quite a leap to consider the LBC theory (much less the stronger formulation by Cialdini and others) having accumulated enough credit by strong successes to justify much speculation about e.g. moderating factors.
-[70–74]
+As measured by Bayes Factors, even without accounting for possible publication bias, the Langer, Blank and Chanowitz study does not reach the criterion for strong evidence (see data at https://osf.io/7y25w/).
+It would thus be quite a leap to consider the Langer, Blank and Chanowitz theory (much less the stronger formulation by Cialdini and others) having accumulated enough credit by strong successes to justify much speculation about e.g. moderating factors.
+We encourage readers, who which to speculate on the findings based on dual process theories, to be aware of the related assumptions, which cannot be tested with the current data [70–74].

 Implications for practice